 We use delta to understand the relationship between buying or selling pressure and price.

-Let’s imagine a price bar that reached the low for the day but delta was actually positive and the bar closed higher than it opened.
+Let’s imagine a price bar that reached the low for the day and delta was negative but the bar closed higher than it opened.

 In simple terms we can describe this as:

 - Price made a new low